Legal Hotline: Law Enforcement Records

 In August 2017, Pennsylvania enacted Act 22, which included significant changes to Pennsylvania’s Wiretap Act.
-The changes expressly remove all audio and video recordings gathered by a law enforcement officer from the Right to Know Law.
+The changes expressly remove all audio and video recordings gathered by law enforcement agencies from the Right to Know Law.
 The Act also removed communications between or within law enforcement agencies concerning an audio or video recording from the Right to Know Law.
 The Act also gives law enforcement agencies discretion to proactively release audio and video recordings in some circumstances.

 - File the request, in writing, within 60 days of the date when the audio recording or video recording was made.

 - Serve the written request on the law enforcement agency’s designated RTKL open records officer.

 - The request must be hand delivered or sent via certified mail with proof of service.

 The written request must meet several criteria under the Act.
 The request must:

 - Specify with particularity the incident that is the subject of the audio recording or video recording, and at a minimum, include the date, time and location of the incident.

 - Include a statement describing the requester’s relationship to the incident that is the subject of the audio or video recording.

 - If the incident occurred inside a residence, the request must also identify each individual who was present at the time of the recording, unless not known and not reasonably ascertainable.